Cybermayne/cybersecurity-portfolio/Day in review.md

 - Explore the use cases for **special permissions** (`SUID`, `GUID`, sticky bit) in real-world scenarios.
 - Review the `/etc/passwd` and `/etc/group` files to understand how users and groups are managed.
 - Stay consistent with my studies to master Linux permissions and system administration.

+# Day in Review - 2025-03-19

+## Overview
+Today was a transformative professional development day focused on **self-discovery** and **career preparation**.
+Through the Enneagram personality assessment, guest speaker insights, and elevator pitch practice, we gained valuable tools for personal and professional growth.
+The day provided deep insights into our personalities and how to effectively present ourselves in professional settings.

+## Key Activities

+### 1. **Enneagram Personality Assessment**
+   - Facilitated by Mr. Cofield, we discovered our Enneagram types through a guided exercise.
+   - **My Result**: Type 8 (The Challenger) with a 6 wing
+   - **Key Characteristics**:
+     - Strong desire for control and autonomy
+     - Intense dislike of injustice (for self and others)
+     - Natural leadership tendencies
+     - Potential challenges: Can be overly blunt or confrontational
+   - The accuracy of this assessment in describing my personality was remarkable.

+### 2. **Guest Speaker: Don Howard**
+   - A program graduate who shared:
+     - His career journey and post-graduation challenges
+     - Strategies for overcoming obstacles in the cybersecurity field
+     - The importance of perseverance and continuous learning
+   - Key takeaway: Success is non-linear and requires adaptability

+### 3. **Elevator Pitch Workshop**
+   - Practiced crafting and delivering 30-second professional introductions
+   - Focus areas:
+     - Clear value proposition
+     - Memorable delivery
+     - Authentic self-presentation
+   - Importance: Critical for upcoming networking events and career opportunities

+### 4. **CISO Dinner Opportunity**
+   - Several classmates were invited to a Chief Information Security Officer networking dinner
+   - Highlighted the program's strong industry connections
+   - Motivated me to continue professional development for future opportunities

+## Personal Reflection

+### Enneagram Insights
+Discovering I'm an **8w6** explained many of my natural tendencies:
+- My strong reaction to perceived injustice
+- Why I instinctively take charge in group situations
+- The root of my occasional interpersonal challenges

+This awareness will help me:
+- Leverage my natural leadership qualities
+- Be more mindful of how my bluntness affects others
+- Channel my protective instincts productively

+### Professional Development
+The elevator pitch exercise revealed:
+- I need to refine my professional narrative
+- Practice is essential for confident delivery
+- Concise communication is a skill to develop

+## Action Items

+1. **Enneagram Deep Dive**:
+   - Research strategies for Type 8 personal growth
+   - Identify potential blind spots in my personality
+   - Explore how this affects team dynamics

+2. **Elevator Pitch Refinement**:
+   - Draft multiple versions for different contexts
+   - Practice daily with peers
+   - Record myself for delivery analysis

+3. **Professional Networking**:
+   - Prepare questions for future networking events
+   - Research attendees in advance
+   - Follow up with connections promptly

+## Key Takeaways
+1. Self-awareness is the foundation of professional growth
+2. Every interaction is a networking opportunity
+3. Authenticity paired with preparation creates impact
+4. Personality assessments provide valuable growth frameworks
+5. Success stories often hide important struggles